kannibalox/PTPAPI/README.md

 #### guessit

 By default the script looks for exact matches against file names and sizes.
-If you'd like the name matching to be less strict, you can install the guessit library (`pip install guessit`), and if the filename search fails, the script will attempt to parse the movie name out of the file with guessit.
+If you'd like the name matching to be less strict, you can install the guessit library (`pip install 'guessit>=3'`), and if the filename search fails, the script will attempt to parse the movie name out of the file with guessit.

 ## Concepts